Cosmetics and therapeutic goods

 - All importers of cosmetics or cosmetic ingredients and/or manufacturers of cosmetic ingredients must be registered with NICNAS.

-- All ingredients in a cosmetic product must be listed on the Australian Inventory of Chemical Substances (AICS) or notified to NICNAS for pre-market assessment unless an exemption applies.
+- All ingredients in a cosmetic product must be listed on the Australian Inventory of Chemical Substances (the Inventory) or notified to NICNAS for pre-market assessment unless an exemption applies.

-- All ingredients not on the AICS and notified to NICNAS will be subject to public health, work health and safety (WHS), and environmental risk assessment.
+- All ingredients not on the Inventory and notified to NICNAS will be subject to public health, work health and safety (WHS), and environmental risk assessment.

-- All ingredients not on the AICS and introduced under an exemption from notification and some permit categories are subject to annual reporting and record keeping requirements.
+- All ingredients not on the Inventory and introduced under an exemption from notification and some permit categories are subject to record keeping requirements.

-- All cosmetic products must be labelled in accordance with the Trade Practices (Consumer Product Information Standards) (Cosmetics) Regulations 1991.
+- All cosmetic products must be labelled in accordance with the mandatory standard for labelling of cosmetic products.

 - Product liability is governed by the Competition and Consumer Act 2010, which allows for legal action against the supplier of a defective product that results in injury or loss.